artikcloud/tutorial-java-otaFirmwareUpdateStarter/readme.md

    Note: You can do this in the [Device Type Dashboard](#resources)—> Select Your Device Type —> Select Device Management —> <u>OTA Updates</u> —> <u>Upload New Image</u>.

+   Note:
-   Note: Make a note of the "version number" you are setting.
+    - Make a note of the "version number" you are setting.
 This is needed later.
+    - Choose "Application" as an [update type|https://developer.artik.cloud/documentation/advanced-features/ota-updates.html#execute-ota-update]

 4. **Connect a device** (create one, or use one you already own) of the Device Type you enabled earlier.
 Note the device credentials for the device which you will need later.